MicrosoftDocs/azure-ai-docs/articles/search/search-get-started-portal-import-vectors.md

 1. In the Azure portal, go to **Search Management** > **Indexes**, and then select the index that you created.

-1. Optionally, select **Query options** and hide vector values in search results.
+1. Select **Query options** and hide vector values in search results.
 This step makes your search results easier to read.

    :::image type="content" source="media/search-get-started-portal-import-vectors/query-options.png" alt-text="Screenshot of the button for query options.":::